 Get Your Free Printable

 - Download the color-in sign.
 You’ll get the printable, plus join my weekly newsletter!
 Just click here to get it and subscribe.

 - Print.
 Any paper will do the trick, but sturdy card stock would be ideal.

 - Set your kids up to color the sign.
-Regular old crayons work fine, or you can pair the activity with a fun new art supply like watercolor pencils or 80’s Glam Sharpies.
+Regular old crayons work fine, or you can pair the activity with a fun new art supply like watercolor pens or 80’s Glam Sharpies.